VEGAØYAN WORLD HERITAGE FOUNDATION

 Action plan for the World Heritage Site

-The action plan addresses the state of the Vegaøyan World Heritage Site and shows the challenges that the area faces in safeguarding the cultural landscape.
-The plan has clear goals and measures to safeguard the values.
-The most important is the establishment of a contribution scheme for the cultural landscape that can lead to increased grazing and management, and the preservation of both agricultural and coastal cultural heritage.
-This also includes safeguarding the traditional operation of egg and down farms.
+The action plan addresses the condition of the Vegaøyan World Heritage Site and shows the challenges that the area faces in safeguarding the cultural landscape.
+The plan has clear goals and measures to secure the values.
+The most important thing is the establishment of a contribution scheme for the cultural landscape that can lead to increased grazing and management, and the preservation of both agricultural and coastal cultural heritage.
+This also includes securing the traditional operation of egg and eiderdown islands .

 Why an action plan?

-The cultural landscape that has been created in Vegaøyan due to the distinctive way of life with agriculture, fishing and eider duck farming is unique on a global scale.
+The cultural landscape that has been created on Vegaøyan due to the distinctive way of life with agriculture, fishing and eiderdown traditions is unique on a world scale.
 Vegaøyan is therefore the only World Heritage Site in Norway that has the cultural landscape as its value and main objective.
-Over the past 30 years, there have been drastic changes in settlement and activities on the islands, and it is only in the last minute that these values can be safeguarded.
-Maintaining the cultural landscape in the islands is dependent on viable agriculture in the buffer zone in Vega municipality and the peripheral zone in the neighboring municipalities.
-Today, it is easier to make use of available grazing land other than the islands, and special contributions are therefore necessary to safeguard the cultural landscape in the World Heritage Area.
+Over the past 30 years, there have been drastic changes in settlement and activities in the islands , and it is at the last minute that one manages to safeguard these values.
+A care of the cultural landscape in the islands is dependent on viable agriculture in the buffer zone in Vega municipality and the marginal zone in neighboring municipalities.
+Today it is easier to use other available grazing land than the islands , and special contributions are therefore necessary to secure the cultural landscape in the World Heritage area.

 Background to the plan